Understanding Your Wig Options

 What to expect with hair regrowth

-Discover all types of head coverings, including wigs
+Discover all types of head coverings and hair alternatives, including wigs

 Easy scarf-tying techniques and more